Alan Greenspan: Physical Gold - Ray Dalio: Paper Gold

 This is the shabby secret of the welfare statists’ tirades against gold.
 Deficit spending is simply a scheme for the confiscation of wealth.
 Gold stands in the way of this insidious process.
 It stands as a protector of property rights.
 If one grasps this, one has no difficulty in understanding the statists’ antagonism toward the gold standard.
 Source

 Fast forward to 2017 and we find another “marquee name”, Ray Dalio, making waves as he is discussing gold.
-The difference is Mr. Dalio, like the “big club” member that he is all the noise Dalio is making has to do with paper gold and has nothing to do with physical gold.
+The difference is Mr. Dalio, like the “big club” member that he is, is making a lot of noise that has to do with paper gold and nothing to do with physical gold.

 You would’ve thought Dalio and his Bridgewater account had scooped up all the gold on the planet a few days ago when the mainstream media and ZeroHedge were falling all over themselves to report the latest change.
-Paper gold, just like the propaganda produced the COMEX and S&P “markets” is there to satisfy paper chasers.
+Paper gold, just like the propaganda, produced by the COMEX and S&P “markets”, is there to satisfy paper chasers.
 When a person buys into something like a GLD ETF they are merely buying exposure to the movement of gold on a chart.
 Had Dalio and the Bridgewater account acquired physical gold, well, then we would have something to discuss.
 As it stands it is no different than discussing the weather – nothing of substance and nothing of value, unless you’re a farmer.

 ZeroHedge’s headline made it sound like Dalio was really crushing the gold market.